mpchenette/obd-4757-gev/docs/demo.md

    - /tests
       - calculator.py
       - @workspace /tests (Sonnet)
-      - pytest /tests
+      - pytest tests/
+   - General Chat info - context, / commands, etc
-   - Copilot Edits
+   - Agent Mode
       - now with no files (or even no directory!)
-   - PYTHONPATH=$PYTHONPATH:. pytest tests/
+      - "can you write unit tests for all of my python files? (except for calculator!)"
       - pytest tests/
 2. Commenting / Documentation
+   - Copilot Edits
-   - Edits to add comments / docstrings
+      - "add comments and docstrings to all my python files"
    - Create README
         - tell copilot to also add a desciption section, section on how to run and potential future improvements section
 3. Other Copilot Features